 Bud is by far one of our more social coatimundis.
 He loves to come up to the fence to greet visitors but can be a bit skittish with loud noises and quick movements.
 He loves enrichment and spends most of his time in the outdoor portion of his enclosure.

 Bud is larger than the girl coatimundis and is distinguishable by his stalky build.
 He also has a shorter tail than the other coatimundis.

 Bud currently lives in an enclosure in Elm Grove.
 He is next door to the 3 serval girls, Stevie, Queen, and Cher and has access to inside and outside shifts.

 Bud Coatimundi came from a roadside zoo.
 Roadside zoos are zoos that pop up on the side of the road to draw in tourists.
 Most of these places lack proper facilities to adequately take care of their animals.
 They often breed to bring money in because the public finds it hard to resist baby animals.
 They rarely provide the animals with proper enclosures with enough space for the animals to live a good life.
-Star's enclosure was barren when she was rescued.
-The facility that Poppy came from was closed down due to unsafe conditions for humans and animals.
 Please check out places before you visit them.
 Ask questions.
 Find out what their mission is and why they exist.
 Find out what their primary goal is.